shoudek/deadworld/markdown/10_Vicar_Souldrinkers.md

+# Rise of the Souldrinker Brotherhood

-# The Souldrinker Brotherhood Arises and manipulates politics
+The Souldrinker Brotherhood Arises and manipulates politics

 **EVENT**